geanders/countytimezones/README.md

 These local time conversions take into account whether or not the county was observing Daylight Savings Time at the time of the observation.
 This package can be used both with datasets where all observations are from the same county and for datasets where observations are associated with a number of different counties.

 Some counties include multiple time zones.
 For these counties, this package calculates local time based on the time zone used in the majority of the county, based on land area.
 County time zone designations are based on Olson/IANA time zone conventions (see `?OlsonNames` for more information on these conventions).
+Because some counties have more than one time zone, if you are aggregating data from monitors across a county, you should keep observations in UTC until all aggregating is complete and then convert the final, aggregated value to local time, rather than converting to local time before aggregation.

 Accessing the package
 ---------------------